talip-git/mern-stack-web-app-backend-Nodejs/README.md

-# Mern stack social media app with mongodb,react,node and express
+# Mern Stack Social Media App With Mongodb,React,Node and Express
 - This is the backend of the project.
 ## How to start the app
 - First you need to install the dependencies to your local computer with **npm install**